splunk/splunk-app-examples/setup_pages/README.md

 Follow this workflow to create a setup page.

 1. Write the JavaScript code to configure your app.
-2. Create a Simple XML dashboard to surface the JavaScript code in your app.
+2. Create a Simple XML dashboard to surface the JavaScript code in your app's UI.
 3. Update your app's app.conf file to add the setup page to your app configuration.

 ## Setup page examples